Christopher Walken

 Recalling this role, Christopher shared:

-Once I was in a small town, a dusty hilly town in southern Italy, and I met a woman with a child.
+I was once in this small, dusty hillside town in southern Italy, and I met a woman with her child.
 He was probably about eight.
-He kept looking at me, and then he said: 'Max!' - meaning Max Shreck from 'Batman'.
+He kept staring at me, and then he said: 'Max!' - meaning Max Shreck from 'Batman.'
 That's the power of cinema for you.

 The audience also noted Christopher's cameo in the film "True Romance", for which Quentin Tarantino wrote the screenplay.
 Walken's acting impressed the director so much that he offered him the role of Captain Koons in "Pulp Fiction".
-The monologue about the gold watch that his character managed to keep while being held captive by the Viet Cong became one of the film's most striking episodes, thanks to Christopher's talent.
+The monologue about the gold watch that his character kept while held captive by the Viet Cong became one of the film's most memorable scenes, thanks to Christopher's riveting performance.

 Pulp Fiction - the gold watch monologue